Rukongai/crowdstrike/README.md

 # CrowdStrike Falcon Module for Munkireport

 This module gives info on the CrowdStrike Falcon sensor for a given machine.
-The data comes from the `sysctl cs` command.
+The data comes from the `/Library/CS/falconctl stats` command.
 ![CrowdStrike Listing](https://raw.githubusercontent.com/dcoobs/crowdstrike/master/images/CrowdStrikeListing.png)

 Included are widgets for sensor versions: